NickBirks/softeng19/ms/index.md

 ## Milestone 3

-*Stand-up: 10/8, Due: 10/15*
+*Stand-up: 10/8, Due: 10/22 (Note new due date)*

 Complete the following, at a minimum.

 1. Modify your `init` subcommand to accept an optional argument.
-The argument will be a "tag" for a completely new data store of timing information.
+The argument will be a "data store name" for a completely new data store of timing information.

     Suppose the user typed `tracker init` and then `tracker start softeng` and `tracker stop softeng`.
 This sequence of commands would  initialize your data in the default location and then track the timing in that default location.
 The name of the default location should be called `default`.
 That is, `tracker init` should be synonymous with `tracker init default`.